Stability of overshoots of Markov additive processes: Introduction

 The results of the present article have applications in optimal control problems based on MAPs, see e.g.\ the recent article \cite{christensen2020} for the more particular case of a Lévy driven impulse control problem.
-There, the generator of the ascending ladder height process is decisive for determining optimal threshold times of a desired reflection strategy.
+There, the generator of the ascending ladder height process is decisive for determining optimal threshold levels of a desired reflection strategy.
 Thus, under uncertainty concerning the underlying Lévy process, efficient statistical estimation of the ascending ladder height process is needed.
-This will be the issue of future work.
+Such data-driven reflection strategies are investigated in \cite{christensen21} based on the stability results from this article.
 Moreover, parametric estimation becomes feasible for the Lévy system of MAPs -- which encodes the jumps of a MAP in analogy to the Lévy measure of a Lévy process -- with explicit overshoot distributions based on the MAP observed at first hitting times $(T_{n\Delta})_{n \in \N_0}$ for some step size $\Delta > 0$.
 Such observation scheme can be described as \textit{stochastic low frequency scheme} as opposed to deterministic low and high frequency schemes usually encountered in parametric inference of stochastic processes (see \cite{levymatters4} for an overview in the context of Lévy processes) or the stochastic high-frequency scheme analyzed in \cite{rosenbaum2011} for Lévy processes.
 Furthermore, nonparametric statistical estimation procedures for the ascending ladder height characteristics can be developed based on our observation that under some natural conditions, the overshoot process is exponentially $\beta$-\textit{mixing}.
 This property, describing rigorously asymptotic independence of the past and the future of a Markov process, is earmarked in \cite{dexheimer20} as a central building block to nonparametric statistical analysis of non-reversible ergodic Markov processes.
 Hence, our results indicate how to include MAPs (which are non-ergodic) in an ergodic statistical setting by considering the space-time transform introduced in form of overshoots.

 Due to recent applications of MAPs we also expect applications of our mixing estimates in other fields of probability theory such as planar maps (see for instance \cite{bertoin18}).
 We highlight this point by making use of the the Lamperti--Kiu transform to translate the mixing behavior of MAPs into mixing bounds for self-similar Markov processes sampled at first hitting times.
 Further applications to non-parametric statistical estimation for MAPs, L\'evy processes and equivalently self-similar Markov processes will be subject to future research.